josh-clarke/propass/README.md

 ```

 ### Capital Letters
 If you need capitals, you can call the `--caps` or `-c` flag.
-This will capitalize all the consonants, which typically results in 3 capitals for passwords using the default settings.
+This will capitalize the first consonants of a syllable, which typically results in 3 capitals for passwords using the default settings.

 ```cli
 node propass.js --caps